 In this series, I dig a little deeper into the meaning of psychology-related terms.
-This week's term: enmeshment Enmeshment was first described by family therapist Salavador Minuchin.
+This week's term is enmeshment.
+Enmeshment was first described by family therapist Salavador Minuchin.
 It occurs when there is an extreme lack of boundaries, which prevents healthy differentiation into autonomous individuals.
-It tends to be seen most often in families, although it … Continue reading What is… Enmeshment
+It occurs most often in families, although it can happen… Continue reading What is… Enmeshment

+I never would have thought that I would feel like a stranger in my own family.
+Depression changed everything, though.
 I spent Christmas with my family this year.
 It was a small gathering - just my parents, my brother, his fiancee, and me.
-Except it didn't feel small; it seemed like there were far too many people around.
-I haven't had a lot of contact with my family for some time now because of my … Continue reading Feeling like a stranger in my own family
+Except it didn't feel small; it seemed like there were far too… Continue reading Feeling Like a Stranger in My Own Family

 Depression is a profoundly isolating illness, as many mental illnesses can be, and as my illness progresses in many ways I find myself evolving into a hermit of sorts.